dineshnatarajan111/webApp_py/ReadMe.md

 ## CI/CD and Deployment

 ### Jenkins
 Continuous integration is managed through Jenkins.
-The Jenkins instance is localhost so Screen-Shots are pasted in image/jenkins.
+The Jenkins instance is localhost so Screen-Shots are pasted in images directory.

 ### Argo CD
 Deployment to the desired environment is managed by Argo CD, which provides a GitOps-based continuous deployment.
-The ArgoCD instance is localhost so Screen-Shots are pasted in image/Argo-CD.
+The ArgoCD instance is localhost so Screen-Shots are pasted in images directory.

 ### Helm
 Helm is used to manage Kubernetes deployments, with values and configurations stored in the Helm repositories below: